supabase/auth/CONTRIBUTING.md

 ### Install GoTrue

+To begin installation, be sure to start from the root directory.

 - `cd gotrue`

-To run the GoTrue PostgreSQL container locally, you'll need to:
+To complete installation, you will:

 - Install the PostgreSQL Docker image
 - Create the DB Schema and Migrations